bigsk1/bigsk1.github.io/_posts/2024-01-22-Docker-Dev-Container.md

 That's it your in, find your workspace folder and inside you can make a new folder for each project you like to work on, also you can just run another container from same image just change the name of it in docker run command like dev_work_container2 , ect..

+When inside the container if you want to use a jupyter notebook server use the below command

 ```bash
 jupyter-lab --ip=0.0.0.0 --allow-root --NotebookApp.token='' --port=8888
 ```

 I like to use the above because I can use Docker Desktop on windows to stop and start the container at anytime, like only when I want to use it, and the jupyter service isn't running full time.
 Also when you stop the jupyter service your container doesn't stop.
-You don't need jupyter is optional and up to you.
+You don't need jupyter it is optional and up to you but can come in handy running cells.

 ## Open in VSCode

-Install the Microsoft Remote Development.
-Then ctl+shift+P and type in Dev Containers: Attach to running container.
+Install the Microsoft Remote Development extention pack.
+Then ctl+shift+P and type in:  Dev Containers: Attach to running container.
 Boom your in.

-Inside the dev_work container type nvidia-smi you should see something similar
+Inside the dev_work container type nvidia-smi you should see something similar to let you know your GPU is available to be used.

 ```bash
 +---------------------------------------------------------------------------------------+